dhairya2801/hpml-inference_engine/README.md

 * Prefix caching is critical for workloads with overlapping prompts
 * Tensor parallelism has diminishing returns without careful communication optimization

-These results align closely with observations from production‑grade LLM serving systems and validate the core architectural choices behind modern inference engines fileciteturn0file0.
+These results align closely with observations from production‑grade LLM serving systems and validate the core architectural choices behind modern inference engines.